 Remember, what works for John Smith down the road, who owns a heating and plumbing business, may not work for you.
-That’s why it’s important to regularly monitor your financials and understand where your numbers are coming from.
+That’s why it’s important to regularly monitor your finances and understand where your numbers are coming from.
 It’s a constant learning process but one that you can develop and change along the way.

-Invest in equipment
+7. Invest in equipment

 Think about when you’re shopping around for a new electric toothbrush or anything that serves a daily purpose.
 You’ll likely purchase something with a long shelf life.
-The last thing you want is to be be stuck charging your new toothbrush every day due to poor battery life.
+The last thing you want is to be stuck charging your new toothbrush every day due to poor battery life.

 The same goes for your HVAC business.
 Your employees will be using vans and equipment daily, so invest in good quality tools to avoid any unexpected replacements.
 You’ll never be able to avoid all aspects of this happening, but you want to put yourself in a good position to minimize the risk.

-Hire the right people
+8. Hire the right people

 Did you know that 73% of people submitting a job application say they would only apply to a company that shares similar values to theirs?
 It’s not only important to hire the right people for your business but to also ensure the people you hire feel a sense of belonging.
 The working relationship is a partnership.
 The fit needs to be right for both parties.
 Ideally, you want to create a company culture you’re proud of and one that helps your employees work to the best of their abilities.

-Establish your brand
+9. Establish your brand

 Now that you’ve covered the essential, but not always exciting, pieces of starting an HVAC business, it’s time to tap into your creative side and establish your brand.

 Then, you’ll need to set up a website.
 There are free tools out there like Wix, WordPress, Weebly and more which you can use to set up a website on your own.
 Or you can hire an individual or work with a marketing company to develop a website for you.
-At a minimum, your website should list your basic contact information, some information about the services you offer and a way for people to contact you if they’re interested in hiring you.
+At a minimum, your website should list your basic contact information, some information about the service calls you offer and a way for people to contact you if they’re interested in hiring you.

-Market your business
+10. Market your business

 At a basic level, your website will serve as an important marketing tool.
 It will help you show up online when potential customers search for an HVAC business nearby.
-Plus, you can ask happy customers to leave online reviews and share their experience with your business with others so that potential customers might flock to your business simply through positive word of mouth.
+Plus, you can ask happy customers to leave online reviews and share their experience with your business with others, so that potential customers might flock to your business simply through positive word of mouth.